manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 		<copy>sudo /usr/libexec/oci-growfs</copy>
 		```

 	> **Note:** Increasing the boot volume of an instance does not affect the volume size of the existing custom image.
-You must create the custom image again with the new (increased) boot volume.
+For the custom image to have the new (increased) boot volume, create the image again.

 <if type="hidden">